liveblocks/liveblocks/examples/nextjs-todo-list/README.md

 - Copy your secret key from the [administration](https://liveblocks.io/dashboard/apikeys)

-- Create [secret](https://codesandbox.io/docs/secrets) named `LIVEBLOCKS_SECRET_KEY` with the secret key you just copied.
+- Create [secret](https://codesandbox.io/docs/secrets) named `NEXT_PUBLIC_LIVEBLOCKS_PUBLIC_KEY` with the secret key you just copied.
 You need to create an account on CodeSandbox to add an environment variable.

 - Refresh your browser and you should be good to go!